 Required Medical Equipment for Medical Students

-The Physical Diagnosis course director and faculty have worked with WelchAllyn to provide a package of medical equipment to each student upon enrollment in the course.
+The Foundations of Clinical Medicine course director and faculty have worked with WelchAllyn to provide a package of medical equipment to each student upon enrollment in the course.
 The package will be available for pick-up from the Barnes and Noble Campus Store shortly after orientation.
 The required equipment includes the following

 - WelchAllyn #97200-MC Ophthalmoscope, MacroView Otoscope, and Rechargeable NiCad Handle

 - Tycos Harvey DLX Stethoscope

 - WelchAllyn Family Practice Blood Pressure Ki

 An ultrasound curriculum is being implemented in all four years of medical school.
 Hands-on ultrasound experience is integrated with the physical diagnosis curriculum, allowing students to associate a visual image with what they are hearing and feeling on physical exam.
 For example, after students learn to listen to heart sounds using the stethoscope during their cardiac lab, they then use the ultrasound to directly view the heart to assess the ventricles, atria, valves, and cardiac function.
 An Ultrasound Special Interest Group (USIG) has been formed, with students from all four years participating.